IBM-Cloud/docs/services/Weather/weather_rest_apis.md

 ## Language translation
 {: #language_translation}

-The Insights for Weather APIs translate the phrases and unit of measure.
+The REST APIs translate the phrases and unit of measure.
 When you format a request URL, you must provide a valid language.
 The following fields are translated:

 |**Field**           |**Description**                                    |